s1syphus/teammaze/README.txt

 Team Members: Miguel Abreu, Chris Dyer, Erika Jansen, Avi King, Robert Micatka

 This repository holds the code for our maze game application.
-We have a dependency on ASK Scanning Library.
+We have a dependency on ASK Scanning Library and a separate repository holding the code for a website our application requires access to.

 In order to set up our application:

 1. Clone our application from: https://github.com/s1syphus/teammaze